Sequoia Troy

 Many clients come to therapy because they are used to holding everything together on the outside while feeling overwhelmed on the inside.

-Culture, identity, and family experiences can also shape how we experience stress and relationships.
-For this reason, I support BIPOC teens and adults who want space to explore family dynamics, pressure, identity, and belonging.
+For this reason, I support BIPOC children, teens, young adults, and families who want space to explore family dynamics, pressure, identity, and belonging.

 You do not have to have everything figured out before starting therapy.
 We can begin wherever you are.